 Want to help people do more, feel better and live longer?

-GlaxoSmithKline (GSK) is a global healthcare with a special purpose of helping people to do more, feel better and live longer.
-We employ 100,000 people in over 115 countries who work across our Pharmaceuticals, Vaccines and Consumer Healthcare businesses.
+GlaxoSmithKline (GSK) is a world-leading pharmaceutical company with a mission to improve the quality of human life by enabling people to do more, feel better and live longer.
+We employ 100,000 people in over 115 countries, and our work covers three main areas: Pharmaceuticals, Vaccines and Consumer Healthcare.

-We are seeking penultimate or final year undergraduate students to join the 'Medical & Clinical' stream of GSK's Industry Based Learning program in January 2021.
-We have exciting opportunities based in Auckland (NZ).
+We are seeking expressions of interest from undergraduate students or recent graduates looking to join NZ GSK's Industry Based Learning program in January 2022.
+We have exciting Auckland based opportunities opening later in the year for multiple areas of our business.

 What is it like?

-For more information about our internship program and the application process visit the students page of our website and our page on the GradNewZealand website.
+For more information about our internship program and the application process visit our website at https://au.gsk.com/en-au/careers/students/

 Need help with your application?